Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: A Bayesian CoDa-GAM for soil texture prediction in the Basque Country

 \section{A Bayesian CoDa-GAM for soil texture prediction in the Basque Country}

-Let $\boldsymbol{y}_{\bullet n}$ be a 3-dimensional compositional vector representing the proportions of sand ($y_{1n}$), silt ($y_{2n}$), and clay ($y_{3n}$).
+Let $\boldsymbol{y}_{n}$ be a 3-dimensional compositional vector representing the proportions of sand ($y_{1n}$), silt ($y_{2n}$), and clay ($y_{3n}$).
 The model under study is then defined as

-where $\boldsymbol{y^*_{\bullet n}} = [y^*_{1n}, y^*_{2n}]$ is the 2-dimensional ilr coordinate vector of the $n$th observation.
+where $\boldsymbol{y}^*_{n} = [y_{1n}^*, y_{2n}^*]$ is the 2-dimensional ilr coordinate vector of the $n$th observation.
 The ilr coordinates correspond to the following balance-based representation (see \autoref{eq:ilr}):

-We note that the first ilr coordinate quantifies the relative proportion of sand to silt, whereas the second ilr coordinate measures the balance between the geometric mean of sand and silt relative to clay. $\operatorname{Lit}_n$ (Lithology) is modeled as a fixed effect, $\operatorname{Year}_n$ (Year) as a random effect, $s^d(\bullet)$ denotes a univariate penalized P-spline, and $t^d(\bullet)$ represents a bivariate tensor product in a penalized P-spline basis.
-Priors for the model parameters were set to Gaussian distributions centered at 0 with a standard deviation of 10.
-Default priors were assigned for the standard deviations (half Student-$t$ prior with 3 degrees of freedom) and for the correlation matrix (LKJ prior with regularization parameter equal to 1).
-Model comparison was based on WAIC and the proposed Bayesian CoDa-$R^2$ measures, which were used to assess goodness of fit and guide model selection.
+We note that the first ilr coordinate quantifies the relative proportion of silt to sand, whereas the second ilr coordinate measures the balance between the geometric mean of sand and silt relative to clay.
+Lit$_n$ (Lithology) is modeled as a fixed effect, Year$_n$ (Year) as a random effect, $s^d(\bullet)$ denotes a univariate penalized P-spline, and $t^d(\bullet)$ represents a bivariate tensor product in a penalized P-spline basis. {For all smooth terms, we used a basis dimension of $k = 10$, chosen to be sufficiently large to allow flexible fits.
+In practice, model complexity is primarily controlled through the smoothing penalty, so this choice ensures that the basis dimension does not constrain the estimation of nonlinear effects.}

+Priors for the fixed-effect parameters, including the linear covariates and the unpenalized (linear) component \(\boldsymbol{\beta}_j^F\) of each P-spline term, were set to Gaussian distributions centered at 0 with a standard deviation of 10.
+The variance components \(\sigma_j^2\) governing the penalized part of each smooth term were assigned \texttt{brms}'s default half-Student-\(t\) prior with three degrees of freedom, consistent with the general specification described above.
+The same default prior was used for the remaining standard deviations, and the correlation matrix was assigned an LKJ prior with regularization parameter equal to 1. {Model comparison was based primarily on WAIC, while the proposed Bayesian CoDa-$R^2$ measures were used to summarize the explained variability and complement the model assessment.}